 II.
-The RAMOLLISSEMENT OF THE CEREBRAL SUB-STANCE does not appear to be characterised by any uniformity of symptoms.
+The Ramollissement of the Cerebral Substance does not appear to be characterized by any uniformity of symptoms.
 In particular, there does not appear to be any foundation for a statement made by some of the French writers, that it is distinguished by tonic contraction of one or more limbs.
-This symptom occurred in Case XXVII. at an early period, and afterwards disappeared.
-It is also met with in connection with affections of the membranes, without any disease of the cerebral substance; and with the encysted abscess; and it is frequently observed in cases of typhus, where there is much cerebral disturbance, but which terminate favourably.
-Lallemand remarks that he had taken up the idea of the rigid contraction of the limbs being diagnostic of ramollissement, and was very much perplexed when he met with a case in which all the limbs were in a state of the most remarkable relaxation.
+This symptom occurred in Case XXX. at an early period, and afterwards disappeared.
+It is also met with in connexion with affections of the membranes, without any disease of the cerebral substance; and with the encysted abscess; and it is frequently observed in cases of typhus, where there is much cerebral disturbance, but which taken up the idea of the rigid contraction of the limbs being diagnostic of ramollissement, and was very much perplexed when he met with a case in which all the limbs were in a state of the most remarkable relaxation.

-The cases which terminate by ramollissement seem in general to be characterised by convulsion, more or less extensive, followed by paralysis and coma, the convulsion ceasing for some time before death, and being succeeded by the coma; but in Case XXVII. the convulsion continued with the utmost violence till the very time of death.
-In Case XXIX., on the other hand, there was no convulsion, but a sudden attack of palsy, exactly resembling the ordinary attack of hemiplegia from other causes.
+The cases which terminate by ramollissement seem in general to be characterized by convulsion, more or less extensive, followed by paralysis and coma, the convulsion ceasing for some time before death, and being succeeded by the coma; but in Case XXX. the convulsion continued with the utmost violence till the very time of In Case XXXIV., on the other hand, there was no convulsion, but a sudden attack of palsy, exactly resembling the ordinary attack of hemiplegia from other causes.
+In the very remarkable Cases, XXXII. and XXXIII., we find ramollissement of very limited extent, as the only morbid appearance, in connexion with symptoms of long standing; both cases being at last rapidly fatal by a sudden attack of convulsion.
 In some of the subsequent cases, again, we find most extensive destruction of the cerebral substance, without either paralysis or convulsion, and even without coma.
 In one remarkable case to be afterwards described, namely, the last case under tubercular disease, we shall find destruction of the cerebral substance, to as great an extent perhaps as is upon record; while the patient went to bed in the state of health in which she had been for many months before her death, and was found dead on the morning.

 We find the same difficulty in attempting to ascertain the effect of ramollissement of particular parts of the brain, in producing symptoms in particular organs.
-Convulsion in the same side with the disease, and paralysis on the opposite side, appear to be frequent symptoms, but, as we have seen, by no means uniform.
-In several of the cases, the speech was remarkably affected, but they present no uniformity in the seat of the The recovery of speech in Case XXIX. was a remarkable occurrence.
-In a case by Lallemand, in which the upper part of both hemispheres was affected, there was resolution of all the limbs; and in one in which the ramollissement was seated in the tuber annulare, there were squinting, resolution of all the limbs, and distortion of the head backwards.
+Convulsion on the same side with the disease, and paralysis on the opposite side, appear to be frequent symptoms, but, as we have seen, by no means uniform.
+In several of the cases, the speech was remarkably affected, but they present no uniformity in the seat of the disease.
+The recovery of speech in Case XXXIII., was a remarkable occurrence.
+In a case by Lallemand, in which the upper part of both hemispheres was affected, there was resolution of all the limbs; and in one in which the ramollissement was seated in the tuber annulare, there was squinting, with resolution of all the limbs, and distortion of the head backwards.
 The same writer describes two cases in which the disease was in the cerebellum.
 In the one, there were headach, phrensy, convulsive motions, and sudden death; in the other, in which it was in the left lobe, there was loss of speech, with palsy of the right side, and stupor; it was fatal in eight days.

-^{} Lallemand, Recherches sur l'Encéphale.
+^{} Laller and, Recherches sur l'Encephale.